Swimming Pool Safety

 - Post CPR instructions and 911 or your local emergency number in the pool area.

 - Enclose the pool completely with a fence containing vertical bars.

 - Openings in the fence should be no more than four inches wide.

 - The house should not be included as a part of the barrier.

 - Never leave furniture near the fence that would enable a child to climb over the fence.

-- Always keep basic lifesaving equipment by the pool and know how to use it.
-Pole, rope, and personal flotation devices (PFDs) are recommended.
+- Keep basic lifesaving equipment (a pole, rope and personal flotation devices) by the pool and know how to use them.

-- Keep toys away from the pool when it is not in use.
+- Remove toys from the pool area when the pool it is not in use.
 Toys can attract young children into the pool.